calebelee05/CS180-Lab23-Team1-Project/README.md

 ## Database.java
+The Database class handles all operations on User, Item, and Message objects, and stores the data into text files.
     Fields
     - private String userFile: The file path for storing user data.
     - private String itemFile: The file path for storing item data.